pairach-gestongma/Freecell-Solver-Homemade/README.md

 # Freecell-Solver-Homemade
-Free-cell solver by Java and I.
+Free-cell solver by Java and me.